CPAD2022/CPAD2022SecATeam01/README.md

 # NEWSPEDIA<br/>
-Project Idea: A dark mode enabled cross platform application that fetches data from the API provided by newsapi.org on various subjects and displays the list of news.
+Project Idea: A cross platform application that fetches data from the API provided by newsapi.org on various subjects and displays the list of news.
 It also have a property of filtering news based on the type of categories.

 Team Name: Core Four